 The agglutinative nature of Basque inspired the design of alternative ALC identification techniques since the usual lexical bundle extraction technique is not suitable in all cases for Basque.
 The reason is that some formulas are made up of a single word in Basque and it is necessary to take into account the so-called morphemic bundles to complement the results obtained with the techniques used for inflectional languages.
-For example: en resumen 'in short' - laburbilduz 'short+gather+INSTR'; por consiguiente 'therefore'ondorioz 'consequence + INSTR'.
+For example: en resumen 'in short' laburbilduz 'short+gather+INSTR'; por consiguiente 'therefore'- ondorioz 'consequence + INSTR'.

-3.1 Extracting academic vocabulary lists with corpus linguistics and NLP techniques
+3.1.
+Extracting academic vocabulary lists with corpus linguistics and NLP techniques

-We analysed the Spanish novice corpus morphologically and syntactically to extract collocations with LinguaKit, Freeling and UDPipe, following the same criteria we used in the expert corpus (García-Salido et al. 2018).
-We extracted the following syntactic patterns: Subject-Verb (objetivo se centra 'objective focuses'), Verb-Object (alcanzar objetivo 'reach objective'), an Noun-Modifier (objetivo fundamental 'main objective'), N of N (serie de objetivos 'series of objectives').
-We also extracted lists of n-grams, applying criteria of frequency and distribution by scientific domains and assigned the discursive function according to the typology established in García-Salido et al. (2019).
+We analysed the Spanish novice corpus morphologically and syntactically to extract collocations with LinguaKit, Freeling and UDPipe, following the same criteria we used in the expert corpus [4].
+We extracted the following syntactic patterns: Subject-Verb (objetivo se 'objective focuses'), Verb-Object centra (alcanzar objetivo 'reach an objective'), Noun-Modifier (objetivo fundamental 'main objective'), N of N (serie de objetivos 'series of objectives').
+We also extracted lists of n-grams, applying criteria of frequency and distribution by scientific domains and assigned the discursive function according to the typology established in [6].

-We applied a similar procedure to the Basque novice corpus which was morphologically analysed using Eustagger.
-We started by extracting an academic vocabulary based on the criteria defined in García-Salido (2021).
-We have used this word list to identify collocations, without the need to syntactically analyse the corpus (Gurrutxaga and Alegría 2011).
+A similar procedure was applied to the Basque novice corpus which was morphologically analysed using Eustagger.
+We started by extracting an academic vocabulary based on the criteria defined in [7].
+We have used this word list to identify collocations, without the need to syntactically analyse the corpus [8].
 We have extracted the following syntactic patterns: Subject-Verb (datuek erakutsi 'data show'), Verb-Object (datuak bildu 'collect data', datuetan oinarritu 'rely on data'), Noun-Modifier (datu esanguratsu 'significant data'), N-N (datu sorta 'data set', datu-bilketa 'data collection').
-To obtain the formulas, we extracted lists of ngrams, applying the same criteria of frequency and dispersion and the same typology of discursive functions described in García-Salido et al. (2019).
+To obtain the formulas, we extracted lists of n-grams, applying the same criteria of frequency and dispersion and the same typology of discursive functions described in [6].
 Once the formula candidates have been validated, the variation was analysed in order to identify prototypical formulas and their variants.

-3.2 Testing distributional semantics strategies
+3.2.
+Testing distributional semantics strategies

 Once the two corpora of Spanish and Basque novice academic writing are balanced, we can exploit them as comparable corpora and apply computational techniques of distributional semantics in order to find correspondences between the formulas of the two languages.
-With Spanish list, vector representations the (embeddings) of each formula can be generated using non-compositional strategies, and we can then use them to identify the Basque single word equivalents of Spanish expressions in a previously obtained cross-linguistic semantic space.
-In this way, we may be able to relate por consiguiente and ondorioz, or para terminar 'to conclude' and bukatzeko, following the noncompositional strategy used by Garcia et al. (2019).
+With vector representations the Spanish list, (embeddings) of each formula can be generated using non-compositional strategies, and we can then use them to identify the Basque single word equivalents of Spanish expressions in a previously obtained cross-linguistic semantic space.
+In this way, we may be able to relate por consiguiente and ondorioz, or para terminar 'to conclude' and bukatzeko, following the non-compositional strategy used by [9].

 Monolingual distributional models, both monolexical and polylexical, will be generated with fastText, and mapped to a multilingual space with vecmap.
 Since we find both compositional and non-compositional expressions among the formulas, we will use equivalent search strategies adapted to each type of structure.
-For the non-compositional ones, we will represent each formula with a single vector, using the non-compositional method presented in Garcia et al. (2019).
+For the noncompositional ones, we will represent each formula with a single vector, using the noncompositional method presented in [9].
 We consider that the use of this multilingual strategy can help in the identification of formulas, because if a Basque expression has a high degree of both internal cohesion and distributional similarity with a Spanish formula, the probability that it is indeed a formula in Basque is also very high.
 Likewise, it seems interesting to explore whether distributional models also identify a more discursive meaning, such as that of the formulas.

-4 Results
+4. Results